-This chapter describes how to install the HCP for cloud scale software.
+These procedures describe how to install the HCP for cloud scale software.

 Once you've installed the software, you log in and deploy the system.

 Items and information you need

 To install an HCP for cloud scale system, you need the appropriate installation package containing the product installation tarball (archive) file hcpcs-version number.tgz.